-For the uninitiated all Greek surnames sound about the same.
-"Popandopulos some" - at the time it is concluded Greeks I know all my friends.
-However, not all of them (names, not the Greeks) are long and sonorous.
-There are quite expressionless, and over which are not particularly joked: Razis, Bakas, Hatzis, John, Malta, Ling, Tsiora.
-No, if you are a Greek - be kind, called so that foreign language broken: Papaconstantinou, Paraskevopoulos, Makriyannis, Ioakimidis!
-(By the way, while preparing this article caught my eye this is the imechko: Margomenos Emmanuel-Hrisovalandis!
-Here's how!
-This is our way!)
+For an uninitiated person, all Greek surnames sound about the same.
+"Popandopulos of some kind," - in my time, all my friends compelled my Greek friends to conclude.
+True, not all of them (names, not Greeks) are so long and sonorous.
+There are also completely inexpressive, over which you can not even joke especially: Razis, Bakas, Khatzis, John, Malta, Lingu, Tsiora.
+No, if you are a Greek, be kind, be called so that foreigners will break their tongue: Papakonstantinou, Paraskevopoulos, Macriyanis, Joakimidis!
+(By the way, while this article was being prepared, I caught a glimpse of this: Margonenos Emmanuel-Chrisovalandis!
+That's how it is!)

-Most of the names comes from the Greek place names - for example, Maniatis (from Mani), Moraitis (from Moryas - the popular name of the Peloponnese), or by nicknames.
-Some names ending their origin issue, say "-idis" or "-adis" - the classic Pontiac (Fotiadis, Ignatiadis, Tanakidis), "-oglu" - from Asia Minor (Hatzoglu, Portokaloglu), "-pulos" - from the Peloponnese ( POULOPOULOS, Papayanopulos), "-akos" - from Mani (Pandelakos, Dimitrakos), "-akis" - Crete (Verikakis, Stavrudakis), "-usis" - from the island of Chios (Vardusis), "-atos" - from the island of Kefalonia (Gerolimatos).
+Most Greek surnames come from toponyms - say, Maniatis (from Mani), Moraitis (from Moryas - the popular name of the Peloponnese peninsula), or from nicknames.
+Some surnames end with the ending of the origin, say "-idis" or "-adis" - the classical Pontic (Fotiadis, Ignatiadis, Tanakidis), "-oglu" - from Asia Minor (Hatzoglu, Portokaloglu), "-pulos" - from the Peloponnese ( Pulopoulos, Papayanopoulos), "-akos" - from Mani (Pandelakos, Dimitrakos), "-akis" - Crete (Verakakis, Stavrudakis), "-usis" - from the island of Chios (Vardusis), "-atos" - from the island of Kefalonia (Gerolimatos).

 Yet the main categories of the origin of the names of four of the Greek name, locality, occupation and nickname.
 The most common ones are at its root have some name: Kostis, Georgis, Constantine, Antonio, Stephanopoulos, Stephanides, etc. (especially often such names in Cyprus - and not immediately clear where the name, and where..
 Name: Costakis Constantinou, Lambros Lambrou, etc.).